Remodeling Articles & Such . . .

 The Vendor Client Relationship

-Michael Stone’s Blog
+Originally linked through Michael Stone’s Blog

-Contains a video: proper prices are non-negotiable.
+Video: proper prices are non-negotiable.

 Owners Supplying Their Own Materials